redwoodjs-grove/issues/README.md

-# issues
+# Grove Issues and RFCs

-This is the repository for issues and discussions for https://grove.dev/
+This repository is designed to house the bug reports and discussions for the https://grove.dev deploy platform.